rjsf-team/react-jsonschema-form/README.md

 ), document.getElementById("app"));
 ```

-WARNING: The `formData` field is **not** used only for initialization but it sets the data of the form if your wrapping component rerenders.
-Therefore make sure you listen to the `onChange` event and update the data you pass to the `formData` field.
+Therefore, if you have situations where your parent component can re-render, make sure you listen to the `onChange` event and update the data you pass to the `formData` field.

 ### Form event handlers